Since we started in 2006 we have ensured that the City Centre Businesses voice is heard and listened to at local

-We have been and continue to be part of the hugely exciting £1.3 Billion Swansea Bay City Regions board and pillar support groups ensuring BID businesses voice is heard and recognised at these exciting times for the BID area regeneration.
-We work hard to ensure BID area businesses are as informed as possible concerning the regeneration works which are now underway.
+We have been and continue to be part of the hugely exciting £1.3 Billion Swansea Bay City Regions board and new Economic Strategy support groups ensuring BID businesses voice is heard and recognised at these exciting times for the BID area regeneration.
+We work hard to ensure BID area businesses are as informed as possible concerning the regeneration works of which £390 million worth is now underway.

 Working with our Local Authority we facilitate and provide free advice and guidance on business grant and funding schemes available to existing and new businesses/investors in the BID area such as Homes Above Retail Premises and Property Enhancement Development fund.
 To date, we have helped secure over £1.5 Million in business grants within our BID area for businesses working with partners improving the trading and visitor experience.

 We also provide vacant unit virtual vinyling schemes and frontage redressing that improve the aesthetics of the BID area whilst also helping recruit new tenants.
 This works with our professional service information pack that includes foot flow data, demographics, dwell time, travel distance, hot spots, population, shopper profile and regeneration information which we provide free to landlords and agents who then distribute to clients showing an interest in a BID area vacant unit they have or are managing.

 We have installed over 112 robust flag pole holders on businesses throughout the BID area which lite up Mini Christmas Trees from a local business that supplies Number 10 Downing Street are placed in during the peak period adding that Christmas sparkle around the BID area.
 We are working with BID Business Mr Flag to provide flags to businesses for these holders (subject to planning) in order to present a further positive image for businesses and help the customer find them whilst boosting curb appeal, thus creating an inviting experience for customers helping draw customers to shop fronts and through businesses door.
 These holders are also used to place the discounted hanging baskets on during the Spring/Summer period.
 This multi-purpose use of the holder delivers a solid ROI for the BID and its businesses.